top of page

 The adjective 'stolid' has its etymology in Latin and is derived from the Latin word 'stolidus,' which means 'dull' or 'stupid.'
 Over time, this term evolved to describe individuals who appear unemotional, calm, and seemingly unaffected by external events or stimuli.
 The etymology of 'stolid' emphasizes a sense of dullness or lack of responsiveness, reflecting a character trait marked by a stoic and unemotional demeanor, often appearing impervious to external influences or emotions.

-Quiz: Find the meaning of stolid
+Find the correct meaning of the adjective stolid:

 Try Again!